replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificate.md

 ---
 title: TLS Certificates
-description: Collect information about a certificate key pair
+description: Collect and analyze information about a certificate key pair
 ---

 The `certificate` collector can collect information about a certificate key pair on the host